Skuffies/reddit-bot-docs/downloading-the-bot.md

 The repo will appear in your GitHub desktop app.

-or by **downloading the zip** (This is same thing as the downloads at the top of this doc)
+or by **downloading the zip** (This is same thing as the downloads at the top of this page)

 ![dzg](<.gitbook/assets/image (1) (1).png>)

 The download should start (on Firefox and similar you may need to confirm the download) and the files should be placed in your preferred location.)

-Once done, unzip the files. <------ This applies to the download links at the top of this doc as well.
+Once done, unzip the files. <------ This applies to the download links at the top of this page as well.